Dragomordor/CobblemaxerForge/README.md

 This mod is licensed under the MIT liscense.
 Refer to the LICENSE file for more information.

-Happy Pokémon training with the Cobble Maxer Mod!
+Happy Pokémon training with the Cobblemaxer Mod!